russelnelson/ShortSpeak/README.md

 ## Introduction

-ShortSpeak is a shorthand notation system that allows users to input complex commands and queries with minimal keystrokes.
-This repository provides an overview of ShortSpeak, its end-to-end approach, and its various components.
-Additionally, it includes instructions for installation and requirements, descriptions of publicly downloadable datasets, example use cases, and performance evaluation metrics.

 ### Overview of ShortSpeak

-ShortSpeak (SS) is a prompt-compression strategy designed to enable efficient communication with language models using shorthand notation.
-The primary goal of SS is to reduce the input size while maintaining the context and meaning of user queries, thereby allowing faster interaction and reducing computational overhead.
+ShortSpeak (SS) is a method of transforming and optimizing communication with AI language models.
+Its primary function is to efficiently represent natural language prompts in a shorter and more concise format, reducing the length and complexity of input for language models while retaining context and meaning.
+Additionally, ShortSpeak can be used to compress model outputs and responses, making them more concise and easier to parse, which can be particularly beneficial for applications with limited display space or processing power.
+By reducing the input size of a prompt and the output size of a response, ShortSpeak allows for faster interaction and reduces computational overhead.
+Furthermore, the decreased token usage resulting from the compressed prompts and responses offers potential cost savings for applications making numerous API calls, enabling more efficient and affordable access to language model APIs.

 ### End-to-End SS Approach